Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A13-(Exynos-850).md

 # STEPS TO INSTALL GSI ON A SAMSUNG GALAXY A13 *SM-A135F*
-## TESTED WITH: AOSP BY TREBLEDROID, CRDROID, LINEAGEOS 21 TD BY ANDYYAN, AND PIXELOS!!
+## TESTED WITH: AOSP BY TREBLEDROID, CRDROID, LINEAGEOS 21 TD BY ANDYYAN
 PREREQUISITES: SAMSUNG A13 (SM-A135F) ROOTED WITH MAGISK AND UNLOCKED BOOTLOADER!!! <-- HIGHLY IMPORTANT